-Prior to graduation, students develop an individualized career plan that includes a portfolio of practical job skills.
+Prior to graduation, students learn what skills and areas they are trained in.
 Although we cannot guarantee employment, graduates of KCPC are prepared to work within a broad range of public agencies.
 Many choose to enter private practice or apply their training in other business endeavors.
 Wherever their career paths lead, our graduates bring with them in-depth understanding, up-to-date skills and the professional competency to assist clients with a variety of concerns.